Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 As of March 2022 this guide is still considered work-in-progress, seeing we've only just started writing it, and MiSTer itself is constantly evolving - cores are being improved and new solutions appear.
 If you spot any mistakes and/or can contribute something new you are welcome to edit this wiki.
 Please try to let us know on the [forums](https://misterfpga.org/viewtopic.php?t=4373) or [Discord](https://discord.com/invite/misterfpga) though, so we can cross-check the new information and learn about it too.

 Some disclaimers:
--[wip] means this section is Under Construction.
-Contributions needed!
--[tbc] means To Be Confirmed, ie might not be true or true only in some cases
--[???] means we don't know!
-Please contact us or edit the Wiki directly if you do
 -all (ok, 99.73%) of the settings/solutions here have been tested and proven working, but they still might not work on your setup.
 There are many quirky situations possible in the CRT world.
 -Before buying something (cable, adapter, etc) make sure you read sellers' product description and double check it is applicable in your particular scenario.

 ### Table of contents
 [1.
 CONNECTING TO RGB / COMPONENT / VGA capable sets](https://github.com/MiSTer-devel/Main_MiSTer/wiki/MiSTer-CRT-Guide#connecting-to-rgb--component--vga-capable-sets)
 [2.
 CONNECTING TO COMPOSITE / S-VIDEO capable sets](https://github.com/MiSTer-devel/Main_MiSTer/wiki/MiSTer-CRT-Guide#connecting-to-composite--s-video)